 RWinR hosts a weekly social hub for Ukrainian guests and their hosts at the Vineyard Community Centre Café, with free tea, filter coffee, and cakes (2a The Vineyard, Richmond TW10 6AQ).
-Tuesdays 1-3pm from 4th Oct.
+Tuesdays 1-3pm.
 Citizens Advice Richmond is usually also on hand to help with questions and concerns.

 Prosperity Café host a social hub every Friday 4.30-7.30pm (Crossway, St Stephen’s Church, Richmond Road, Twickenham, TW1 2PD).
 Events such as yoga, art classes, dance lessons, children’s activities etc. are available at different times.